AlexsLemonade/OpenScPCA-analysis/analyses/simulate-sce/simulation-metadata.md

 |                                |                                 |                                         |

 ### Fields in `metadata(sce)$sample_metadata`

+Most of these values, if adjusted, will be taken from the permuted version of the `single_cell_metadata.tsv` file.

 | field                                      | contents | simulation plan  |
 | ------------------------------------------ | -------- | ---------------- |